tonindexer/anton/README.md

 # tonidx

-The project fetches data from the TON blockchain and puts it in PostgreSQL and ClickHouse databases.
+This project is an open-source tool that extracts and organizes data from the TON blockchain, efficiently storing it in PostgreSQL and ClickHouse databases.

 ## Overview